2018 in public domain: Entering the public domain in Australia

 In 2004 copyright in Australia changed from a "plus 50" law to a "plus 70" law, in line with America and the European Union.
 But the change was not made retroactive (unlike the 1995 change in the European Union which bought some e.g. British authors back into copyright, especially those who died from 1925 to 1944).
-Hence the work of an author who died before 1955 is normally in the public domain in Australia; but the copyright of authors was extended to 70 years after death for those who died in 1955 or later, and no more Australian authors will come out of copyright until 1 January 2026 (those who died in 1955).
+Hence the work of an author who died before 1955 is normally in the public domain in Australia; but the copyright of authors was extended to 70 years after death for those who died in 1955 or later, and no more Australian authors would come out of copyright until 1 January 2026 (those who died in 1955).

 Entering the public domain in the United States

-The Copyright Term Extension Act means no published works would enter the public domain in this jurisdiction until 2019.
-Only unpublished works whose authors died in 1947 enter the public domain.
+Under the Copyright Term Extension Act, 2018 was the last year that no published works would enter the public domain in this jurisdiction.
+Only unpublished works whose authors died in 1947 entered the public domain.

-On January 26, 2018, Ludlow Music, the music publisher for We Shall Overcome, agreed in a legal settlement that the song is in the public domain.
+On January 26, 2018, Ludlow Music, the music publisher for "We Shall Overcome", agreed in a legal settlement that the song is in the public domain.

+Worldwide

 On February 27, 2018, the video game One Hour One Life was released into the public domain.